Reliability engineering: History

 In the 1960s, more emphasis was given to reliability testing on component and system levels.
 The famous military standard MIL-STD-781 was created at that time.
 Around this period also the much-used predecessor to military handbook 217 was published by RCA and was used for the prediction of failure rates of electronic components.
 The emphasis on component reliability and empirical research (e.g. Mil Std 217) alone slowly decreased.
 More pragmatic approaches, as used in the consumer industries, were being used.
 In the 1980s, televisions were increasingly made up of solid-state semiconductors.
 Automobiles rapidly increased their use of semiconductors with a variety of microcomputers under the hood and in the dash.
 Large air conditioning systems developed electronic controllers, as did microwave ovens and a variety of other appliances.
 Communications systems began to adopt electronics to replace older mechanical switching systems.
 Bellcore issued the first consumer prediction methodology for telecommunications, and SAE developed a similar document SAE870050 for automotive applications.
 The nature of predictions evolved during the decade, and it became apparent that die complexity wasn't the only factor that determined failure rates for integrated circuits (ICs).

 Kam Wong published a paper questioning the bathtub curve—see also reliability-centered maintenance.
 During this decade, the failure rate of many components dropped by a factor of 10.
 Software became important to the reliability of systems.
 By the 1990s, the pace of IC development was picking up.
 Wider use of stand-alone microcomputers was common, and the PC market helped keep IC densities following Moore's law and doubling about every 18 months.
 Reliability engineering was now changing as it moved towards understanding the physics of failure.
 Failure rates for components kept dropping, but system-level issues became more prominent.
 Systems thinking has become more and more important.
 For software, the CMM model (Capability Maturity Model) was developed, which gave a more qualitative approach to reliability.
-ISO 9000 added reliability measures as part of the design and development portion of certification.
+ISO 9000 added reliability measures to the design and development portion of certification.